 In Canada, a DUI or DWI conviction is a hybrid offense.
-This means it has the potential to be charged as a summary (less serious) or indicatable (serious) offense.
-Since a Canadian DUI or DWI conviction has the potential to be very serious, it may be considered a crime of moral turpitude.
+This means it has the potential to be charged as a summary (less serious) or indictable (serious) offense.
+As of December 2018, DUIs and dangerous driving convictions will be considered serious criminality, with significant implications for admissibility.
+Since a Canadian DUI or DWI conviction is classified as serious, it may be considered a crime of moral turpitude.
 This means it is a crime that speaks to the offender’s character, and the person is therefore considered a possible threat to Canada.
 For this reason, Canadian border agents will deny people who seek entry into Canada with a DUI or DWI conviction if they cannot demonstrate a necessary need to enter Canada, as well as if they cannot demonstrate that they do not pose a risk to Canadian citizens.

 What if I don’t drive while I’m in Canada?